Defending those Who Protect the United States of America

 Typically two questions are posed.
 First, will the service member who is referred for separation actually be separated from military service?
 Second, if the member is to actually be separated, how will the service member’s prior military service be characterized, meaning what type of discharge will he or she receive: Honorable Discharge, General Discharge under Honorable Conditions, or Other Than Honorable (OTH) Discharge?

 A service member is entitled to a board hearing if either the Command seeks to separate him under Other Than Honorable Conditions (OTH) or where the service member, or if enlisted or a Non-Commissioned Officer, he has six or more years of service.
+A Military Criminal Defense Attorney can help you protect your benefits and reputation.

 Get Help NOW